wreeves0/Car-Connect/README.md

 ~~~
 Required Fields:

-First Name: The first name of the salesperson.
+-First Name: The first name of the salesperson.
-Last Name: The last name of the salesperson.
+-Last Name: The last name of the salesperson.
-Employee ID: The unique identifier for the salesperson.
+-Employee ID: The unique identifier for the salesperson.